 The CCWG-Accountability Charter once again provides a helpful starting point to this key question.

-Accountability in this context is defined, according to the NETmundial multistakeholder statement, as the existence of mechanisms for independent checks and balances as well as for review and redress.
+Accountability in this context could be defined, as the existence of mechanisms for independent checks and balances as well as for review and redress.See my remarks above for scope of checks and the scope and meaning of balance ( what are those elements that we balance and what is criteria of balancing? )

-The definition clarifies how accountability can be achieved: by providing the appropriate mix of mechanisms.
+The definition is intended to y how accountability could be achieved: by providing the appropriate mix of mechanisms( what do we mean by mix of mechanism ? .Do we realx want to mix mechanism???
 The goal of the group is to enhance ICANN’s accountability by elaborating proposals for enhancements or new mechanisms.
 The focus on this definition is therefore absolutely critical to the CCWG.
 However further clarity regarding the definition’s various components is needed.

 Checks and balances

-The group defines “checks and balances mechanisms” as a series of mechanisms put in place to adequately address the concerns from the various interested parties in the discussion and decision process, as well as to ensure that certain key impacts are safely managed without risk for the incumbent parties.
-These mechanisms may be triggered by one or more parties and may also be specific to a certain party and exclusive of third parties.
+The group defines “checks and balances mechanisms” as a series of mechanisms put in place to adequately address the concerns from the various interested parties in the discussion and decision process, as well as to ensure that certain key impacts are safely managed without risk for the incumbent and future parties.
+These mechanisms may be triggered( what do we mean by triggered by…..) by one or more parties and may also be specific to a certain party and exclusive of third parties.

 Examples include:

-Constitution of balanced groups of stakeholders to shape or define policy decisions (e.g. the composition of the GNSO Council and the ICANN Board of Directors)
+Constitution( do we mean establishment ) of balanced groups of stakeholders to shape or define policy decisions (e.g. the composition of the GNSO Council and the ICANN Board of Directors)What are the criteria of such balancing .
+Who decides on the establishment of criteria

-Ability to provide advice before a decision is made (e.g. Advisory Committees such as GAC, SSAC)
+Ability to provide advice before a decision is made (e.g. Advisory Committees such as GAC, SSAC)If advise is rejected ??in particular by a simple majority?

 Review mechanisms

-The group considers review mechanisms to be mechanisms that assess the performance and relevance of processes or structures, and provide recommendations (binding or not binding) for improvement.
+The group considers review mechanisms to be mechanisms that assess the performance and relevance of processes or structures, and provide recommendations () for improvement.
+Review is review whether is taken or not is another subject.
+If the outcome of the review mechanism is not taken in redress mechanism there should be clear justification and

 Examples include: